 KAYAK / SUP LIFE JACKET

-This is an example of life jacket that can be used for SUP as it provides emphasis to free arm movement.
+This is an example of a life jacket that can be used for SUP as it provides emphasis to free arm movement.
 The floatation is centered in two areas which can make it harder for the inexperienced SUP rider to climb back on the board.
 These types of jackets are often favored by Whitewater enthusiasts as many of them are designed to 'flip' the rider on their back in the case of unconsciousness.

 SPECIAL PURPOSE LIFE JACKET

-Higher end life jackets are often offered with specific water activities in mind.
-This can include various river based activities, fishing and deep sea purposes.
+Higher-end life jackets are often offered with specific water activities in mind.
+This can include various river-based activities, fishing, and deep-sea purposes.

-This style of life jacket is generally bigger and heavier with the advantage of accessories / options relating to a specific SUP activity.
+This style of life jacket is generally bigger and heavier with the advantage of accessories/options relating to a specific SUP activity.